mcheese/CheeseBase/README.md

 # CheeseBase
-Simple NoSQL Key-Value store in modern C++
+Simple lightweight NoSQL Key-Value store in modern C++

+### Why?
+To work on a diverse longer term project, improving my development skills and creating a personal reference.